Getdeck/Getdeck.github.io/docs/getdeck-as-a-service/installation.md

 ---
 # Getdeck Desktop

-// TODO: add hint like in beibootctl:
+**Hint:** When you're interacting with the connected Beiboot cluster, you probably see errors, for example when running `kubectl exec [...]`.
-// When you're interacting with the connected Beiboot cluster, you probably see errors, for example when running `kubectl exec [...]`.
+They can take the form of `error: error sending request: Post "[...]": EOF`.
-They take the form of `EOF`
+We're working on a solution for this.
+If you encounter it in the meantime, please try again.

 ## Getting Started